Lists are a collection of data and are represented with square brackets [ ] . With lists, data is stored in sequence.

 We can insert a single element at a specified position in a list using the insert method.

-2 represents the index of the element before the new element that you want to insert.
+2 represents the index that you want to place your new element as

 We can remove elements from a list using the remove , pop and delete methods.
 Below is how you can apply the methods to your lists.